 Frequently Asked Questions

 WiFi is available at most guesthouses but slow by city standards.
-Mobile data (Globe or Smart) has improving but limited coverage.
-Best approached as a digital detox stop — the beach is more interesting than whatever you'd be reading online anyway.
+Mobile data coverage is limited.
+Port Barton functions naturally as a digital detox destination.

-There are 2 ATMs in Port Barton.
-Both charge higher fees than Puerto Princesa and frequently run out of cash during peak season (December–April).
+Two ATMs operate in Port Barton but charge higher fees than Puerto Princesa and frequently run out of cash during peak season (December–April).
 Withdraw everything you need in Puerto Princesa before travelling north.

-El Dorado Beach Restaurant at the north end of the beach is consistently recommended for fresh grilled seafood.
-Paradiso on the main strip is excellent for full meals.
-Both serve fresh daily catch at prices significantly lower than El Nido.
+El Dorado Beach Restaurant (north end) is consistently recommended for fresh grilled seafood.
+Paradiso on the main strip is good for full meals.
+Both serve the daily catch at prices well below El Nido rates.